TanishqGoyal27/medical-inventory-system/README.md

 ## How to run

-1. Requires Oracle 19c / Oracle LiveSQL / Oracle XE.
+1. Requires Oracle 19c / Oracle LiveSQL / Oracle XE / Oracle APEX SQL Workshop.
 2. Run `healthcare_inventory_system_final.sql` top-to-bottom as a single script —
    it starts with a cleanup section (drops existing objects if present) so it's safe to re-run.